Xaver Frick

 Xaver Frick (22 February 1913 – 10 June 2009) was a Liechtensteiner Olympic track and field athlete and cross-country skier.

+Biography

 He was born in Balzers, Liechtenstein.
 He competed in track sprinting events in the 1936 Summer Olympics in Berlin and cross-country skiing at the 1948 Winter Olympics in St. Moritz.
 Frick is the only Liechtenstein athlete to date to have competed in both the Summer and Winter Olympic Games.

 Frick was a founding member of both the National Sports Association and the first Liechtenstein National Olympic Committee (NOC).
 He served as the Secretary of the National Olympic Committee beginning at its founding in 1935.
 He later headed the country's NOC as President from 1963 until 1970.